aeronau/yaml2latex/README.md

 ## Create a LaTeX file from a YAML file

 Running `./yaml2latex.py examples/slightly_complex/slightly_complex.yaml examples/slightly_complex/slightly_complex.pdf` creates the files `slightly_complex.pdf` and `slightly_complex.tex`.
-A log is also created: `slightly_complex_yaml2latex.log`.
+A log file named `slightly_complex_yaml2latex.log` is also created.
 If an invalid `.tex` file is created, the script will hang.
 In this case, it is a good idea to terminate the script and explore the `.tex` file for errors.
 The `slightly_complex.yaml` file is similar to the following:

 ```
 - documentclass: